grafana/grafana/docs/sources/datasources/azuremonitor/_index.md

 # Azure Monitor data source

-Grafana includes built-in support for Azure Monitor, the Azure service to maximise availability and performance of your applications and services in the Azure Cloud.
-The Azure Monitor data source supports visualising data from three Azure services:
+Grafana includes built-in support for Azure Monitor, the Azure service to maximize the availability and performance of your applications and services in the Azure Cloud.
+The Azure Monitor data source supports visualizing data from three Azure services:

 - **Azure Monitor Metrics** to collect numeric data from resources in your Azure account
 - **Azure Monitor Logs** to collect log and performance data from your Azure account, and query using the powerful Kusto Language